 I snapped my gaze in his direction.

-The crazy time-transportation thing happened again, but this time it felt quite different.
+That crazy time-transportation thing suddenly happened again, but this time it felt quite different.
 My entire adventure flashed before my eyes in reverse then SNAP.

 My eyes flew open.
 I was driving my car once more, clear headed and gunning straight for the same spot I crashed into.
-The sharp turn reflector sign lit up with the glow of my headlight but this time… I swerved left.
+The sharp turn reflector sign lit up with the glow of my headlight but this time instead of crashing to my death I swerved left.